UnknownDomainGames/Engine/README.md

 manager.get('unknowndomain.block.stone'); // get the stone block
 ```

-### About the Register Name
+#### About the Register Name

 I suggest we all use the snake case (split word with low_dash) for register name.

 The name should not contain any dot/period (.)

-### About Sub Registry Namespace (Suggestion)
+#### About Sub Registry Namespace

-There could be sub-named blocks and items.
+There might be sub-named blocks and items.
 For block, it might be produced by combining properties.

-### Booting Progress (Draft)
+### Game Startup Progress (Draft)

 1. initialize glfw opengl, window and other hook
-2. initialize resource manager, pull default resource source
-3. initialize mod manager
-4. initialize default renderer, which will require loadOrder default textures and objects

-### Start Game Loading Progress (Draft)
+2. init engine

-1. initialize player profile, login information (GUI show to let player login if there is no local cached profile)
+    1. initialize player profile, login information from disk (later GUI show to let player login if there is no local cached profile)
+    2. grab game config from disk
+    3. create game
-2. pull the resources/mod config from server
+        1. pull the resources/mod config from server
-    1. check local if they exist
-    2. download missing mod and resource
-3. initialize action manager
-4. initialize keybinding, requiring action manager
-5. initialize game context
-6. loadOrder all mods by mod manager
+        2. construct stage: load mods (asm, classloading)
-    1. mod register all block/item/entity
+        3. register stage: register all block/item/entity/action/renderer factory
-    2. resource manager loads all required resources by mod
-    3. use custom mod resource process pipeline to process resource
+        4. resource stage: call mods to load resources
+        5. finish stage: initialize world
+        6. game loop start

 ### Key algorithm/problem

 - physics and collision
     - use joml AABB to deal with bonding
     - maybe a general manager under `World` to manage physics?
-- raycasting to pick block or entity
-    - use joml Ray to deal with picking
 - logic/render object state management and update cycle
     - naive idea is that we keep two different form of data in game and renderer thread.
     - the data in logic thread are changed by event (the event could toggle by network/user input)